NeutroonX/bot/README.md

 ```

 The bot will start polling for messages.
 You can then interact with it directly on Telegram.

+## Deployment Considerations
+This bot is designed with serverless deployment in mind.
+While it currently uses polling for simplicity, it can be adapted for webhook-based deployment on platforms like AWS Lambda, Google Cloud Functions, or Vercel.
+The `fs` and `schedule` modules were removed from `index.js` to facilitate serverless compatibility.

 ## Contributing
 Contributions are welcome!
 Please feel free to open issues or submit pull requests.